kjetilcodes/pomodoro-timer/README.md

 This will be my first project where i'll follow up and add more features as i need them.

 Todo:

-- Make the store initialization happen in the component
-- Clean up and make v-for for the start / reset buttons
+- Style it a bit.
-- Add timer output to title (?)
+- Add store-template to own file to import to main-store.

 ## Commands